Leoaozinho/Leoaozinho/README.md

 # Hello World!
-I'm Lia a brazilian developer and this is my GitHub
+I'm Lily a brazilian developer and this is my GitHub
 📌Currently working on my Discord Bot<br>📚Studying about Automation & Machine Learning <br>💻A Developer since 2022